quotient-im/Quaternion/README.md

 Quaternion needs Qt version 5.7 or higher.
 On Linux, this is compatible with Debian Stretch and Ubuntu Xenial Xerus with Kubuntu Backports overlay.
 On Windows, all needed Qt libraries are included in the archive - you only need to separately install OpenSSL (see below).

 #### Windows
 For those who want the very latest version (beware, you may find it not working at times), automatic builds for Windows are packaged by AppVeyor CI upon every commit.
 To get an archive, surf to the [AppVeyor CI page for Quaternion](https://ci.appveyor.com/project/QMatrixClient/quaternion), then go to "Jobs", click on a job for your architecture and find the archive in "Artifacts".
-Once you unpack the archive, **delete or rename** the "bearer" directory (see "Troubleshooting" below for details).

 Since we can't rely on package management on Windows, Qt libraries and a C++ runtime are packaged/installed together with Quaternion.
 However, OpenSSL libraries (ssleay32.dll and libeay32.dll) are not installed automatically because of export restrictions.
 Unless you already have them around (e.g., they are a part of any Qt development installation, see `Tools/<MinGW toolchain>/opt/bin`), your best bet is to:
 - find the pre-compiled libraries yourself (searching Internet for "OpenSSL Windows" should work);